otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       from='alice@xmpp.org/notebook'
       id='nzd143v8'
       to='prekey.xmpp.org'>
-    <body>L...</body>
+    <body>AAQQ...</body>
   </message>
 ```

 The server responds with a "Prekey Ensemble Retrieval message" if there are
-no values in storage:
+values in storage:

 ```
   <message
       from='prekey.xmpp.org'
       id='13fd16378'
       to='alice@xmpp.org/notebook'>
-    <body>L...</body>
+    <body>AAQT...</body>
   </message>
 ```

-The server responds with a "No Prekey-Ensembles in Storage Message" if there
+The server responds with a "No Prekey-Ensembles in Storage message" if there
 are no values in storage:

 ```